nycruslan/localpacker/README.md

   This command will:

-  - Revert the version change in `local-pack`.
+  - Revert the version change in `localpacker`.
   - Remove `.tgz` files generated during packaging.
   - Restore the original dependency version in the target project.